A Supersymmetry Primer: Origins of supersymmetry breaking

 \subsection{O'Raifeartaigh ($F$-term) supersymmetry breaking}

 Models where spontaneous supersymmetry breaking is ultimately due to a non-zero $F$-term VEV, called O'Rai\-f\-ear\-taigh models \cite{ORaifeartaigh}, have brighter phenomenological prospects.
-The idea is to pick a set of chiral supermultiplets $\Phi_i\supset (\phi_i, \psi_i, F_i)$ and a superpotential $W$ in such a way that the equations $F_i = -\delta W^*/\delta \phi^{*i} = 0$ have no simultaneous solution.
+The idea is to pick a set of chiral supermultiplets $\Phi_i\supset (\phi_i, \psi_i, F_i)$ and a superpotential $W$ in such a way that the equations $F_i = -\delta W^*/\delta \phi^{*i} = 0$ have no simultaneous solution within some compact domain.
 Then $V=\sum_i |F_i|^2$ will have to be positive at its minimum, ensuring that supersymmetry is broken.
+The supersymmetry breaking minimum may be a global minimum of the potential as in Figure \ref{fig:susybreakingpotentials}(b), or only a local minimum as in Figure \ref{fig:susybreakingpotentials}(c).